aleiepure/devtoolbox/docs/api/TextImageFileArea.md

 ```
 property text-language-highlight: string
 ```
 Specifies the language used to highlight keywords in the text.
-The expected result works only if `text-syntax-highlighting` is set to `TRUE`.
+The expected result works only if `text-syntax-highlighting` is set to `True`.
 Default is `""`.\
 [↩️ to properties](#properties)

 ### **area-height**